jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 You may see a different image; this is because we're loading a new image every time the widget is initialized.
 :::

+### 🧠 What do we know now?

+We know that by default, JupyterLab doesn't track our open widget or restore its state when we refresh the page.

+We know that we can use the `WidgetTracker` to remember the state of our widget and the `ILayoutRestorer` plugin to restore that state.

 [^rebuild-not-always-required]: We don't actually _always_ need to rebuild -- only when